HuyNguyen2504/Auto-Roll-mod-/README.md

 3. Ctrl B to save to your coord table
 <br>
 4. Ctrl P at the top left of the image you want to ss, then ctrl P again at the bottom right of it to save
 <br>5.
-Then, copy all the variable and paste it to reroll.py
+Then, copy all the variable and paste it to variable.py, you will find some of the important variables in it
+<br> EX: MOD_TO_ROLL, DURATION, ...
+<br> Adjust everything so it fit to your screen
+<br> Use calibration.py to check everything if you find the program not working properly
+<br><h2> In the reroll.py file</h2>
 <br>6.
-In the reroll.py file, you can change many thing.
-One of the most important thing is **collected_subs** and **number_of_subs_to_collect**, those will be the stop point of your program
+Change this line: cfg = variable.Layout_161 to your current mod layout (161, 201, 241)
 <br>7.
-Exit through the "x" button of the game to go to the main screen
+On Ldplayer, delete the running tower and back to the main screen
+<br>7.
+Start the program, quickly turn the Ldplayer page on
 <br>8.
-Start the program, quickly turn the Ldplayer page on
-<br>9.
 Sit back, relax and enjoy your fully rolled mod (After 30m or 3hrs, who know)!
 </h4>